andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/04-oslo.md

 up the rays from the afternoon sun hanging high in the sky.
 A quick 20 minute ride later and I'm livin' on island time.
-I wander the trails for about half an hour, taking in the sights and breathing in the nature before rambling over to (??)
-Cafe.
+I wander the trails for about half an hour, taking in the sights and breathing in the nature before rambling over to the cafe at Gressholmen Kro.
+I order a small charcuterie plate and soak in the sublime Scandinavian weather with the bright crispiness of a Christiania Bryggeri pilsner.

-I order myself a snack(??) and beer(??).
+<p class="article-sub-subheader">Nordic Cycle</p>

-But the fjord does not only lend itself to skirting *on top* of the water, much fun can also be had *in* the water.
-Lining the fjord opposite the Opera House & Munch museum sit a handful of saunas affording the opportunity to partake in the time honored Scandinavian tradition of hot sauna/cold plunge.
+The fjord lends itself not only to skirting *atop* the water, just as much fun can be had *in* the water.
+Lining the fjord opposite the Opera House & Munch museum sit a handful of saunas affording the opportunity to partake in the time honored Scandinavian tradition of hot sauna/cold plunge, also known as *The Nordic Cycle*

 Sondre suggests SALT, a self-proclaimed "cultural arena" with six saunas, six music stages, and indoor & outdoor bars.
 The *cultural arena* is right on the